“They hunted us relentlessly, all the way up the mountain.”

 This would not be a tale of an enjoyable scramble with surprisingly little bushwhacking (once you know the route), or of one with lovely views including the five tallest mountains in the Rockies (Columbia, The Twins, Mt.
 Alberta, Mt.
 Clemenceau and Mt.
 Robson).
 No this would be a saga of humans vs. mosquitos; of two adventurers braving their own mortality, ascending to a distant point in the sky, and casting hundreds of their squished dead to the everlasting winds of the Maligne.
 And then going for beers afterwards, as one does in Jasper.

 An ascent of Mt.
-Hardisty begins from a small parking area to the east side of the Icefields Parkway (Highway 93) that you'll find roughly 1.6km northeast of the turn-off to Athabasca Falls, or 30km south of the town.
+Hardisty begins from a small parking area on the east side of the Icefields Parkway (Highway 93) that you'll find roughly 1.6km northeast of the turn-off to Athabasca Falls or 30km south of the town.
 Walking south from the parking lot on a worn trail will quickly lead to branch and a choice between two options: heading left on a trail that vanishes after 50m of travel, or head right and follow the nice Evelyn Creek trail to the base of the ascent ridge.
 Naturally, we headed left... since the other branch appeared to be headed in the wrong direction, away from Mt.
 Hardisty.

 Once the left trail faded out of existence we were faced with 2km of tedious, but not particularly difficult bushwhacking.
 We headed east along a small creek and periodically consulted my GPS unit to ensure that we were still on course for the base of Hardisty's mellow southern ridge.
-Every time we slowed to correct our heading, or determine a route around the next section of vegetation, we'd be set upon by dozens of mosquitos.
+Every time we slowed to correct our heading or determine a route around the next section of vegetation, we'd be set upon by dozens of mosquitos.
 It was a miserable approach, but soon enough we reached the base of the ridge and began our ascent.

 What we should have done, obviously, was follow the unsigned (but regularly blazed, and occasionally flagged) Evelyn Creek Trail as we discovered on our descent.
 Following this pleasant trail for 2km will bring you to near the base of Hardisty's ascent ridge.
 Note that if you slavishly follow our GPS track there you'll find yourself ascending very loose soil on a steep embankment to escape the creek; a slope which we side-slid down while holding on (for dear life) on to various tree branches.
 Instead, as you near that 2km mark watch for the creek's embankment to begin rising above the trail to your left as the trail drifts closer to the creek on your right.
 When you notice this happening, leave the trail and follow along the top of the bank and deal with the mild bushwhacking until you reach the base of the ridge within a few hundred metres.

 Aside from the occasional downed tree or dense cluster of bushes, the forested southern ridge of Hardisty is pretty open and the routefinding is easy: head upwards.
 We had hoped that climbing out of the densest forest and getting away from all those ponds, creeks and other bodies of stagnant water would improve the mosquito situation, but alas, no. The harassment was constant, we could never afford to stop, and the mercury was rising quickly (and would peak at 33.5ºC later that day).
 I kept thinking to myself that a strong wind would resolve all of my problems, but there was nary a breeze within the forest.
 I had to satisfy myself by fanning my overheating body by violently swinging my arms around to squish any who dared to land on my forearms or neck.
-There were no shortage of volunteers.
+There was no shortage of volunteers.